Major film studios: 2010–present

+On December 5, 2025, Netflix announced that it intended to purchase Warner Bros. for $82.7 billion.
+The acquisition was expected to be completed after the previously announced separation of WBD's Global Networks division, Discovery Global, into a new publicly-traded company in the third quarter of 2026.
+On February 15, 2026, Bloomberg reported that Warner Bros.
+Discovery was considering reopening sale talks after Paramount Skydance made a new offer.
+On February 27, 2026, Paramount Skydance confirms their deal of acquiring all of Warner Bros.
+Discovery for $110 billion.
+The deal is expected to be closed before the end of the year.

+On June 29, 2026, Comcast announced NBCUniversal and Sky Group was spun off into a separated company, with the remainder of Comcast focusing exclusively on its U.S. telecommunications business.

 Historical organizational lineage

 The eight Golden Age majors

 The eight major film studios of the Golden Age have gone through significant ownership changes ("independent" meaning customarily identified as the primary commercial entity in its corporate structure; "purchased" meaning acquired anything from majority to total ownership).
 For instance, this does not include Walt Disney Studios, which despite being primarily an independent animation studio during the Golden Age, is the only current existing major studio to remain under continuous autonomous ownership since its founding.